hillnz/sounds-proxy/README.md

 ## Caveats

-BBC Sounds audio is AAC ADTS audio in an MPEG-TS container.
+BBC Sounds audio is AAC ADTS audio in an MPEG-TS container served via HLS.
 For improved compatibility this is remuxed on the fly to a raw ADTS AAC audio file, but this still may not be supported by some podcast players.
 No format conversion is performed as this would be computationally expensive.